noonjinx/twitterstats/README.md

 # twitterstats
-perl project to pull timelines from Twitter
+perl project to pull timelines from Twitter and examine them offline (eg. using Bayes theorum)